Mario no Photopi: Release

+Ten optional SmartMedia cards were produced separately and specifically for the game, preloaded with graphics files.
+These include two "Illustration" cards (labeled "Postal cards" and "Funny accessories") containing generic clip art graphics, and eight "Characters Collection" cards featuring images from different properties: Bomberman, Cardcaptor Sakura, Hello Kitty, Himitsu no Akko-chan, The Legend of Zelda: Ocarina of Time, Medarot, Sylvanian Families, and Yoshi's Story.

-Reception
+Reception and legacy

 At the World PC Expo '98 prerelease demonstration, Kumio Yamada of PC Watch expressed mistrust of the product's file format in favor of an open standard like JPEG.
 He praised the convenience of the gamepad driven user interface for image slideshows and management, and he especially enjoyed editing custom photos with Nintendo's characters.

-In 2017, Jason Johnson of Vice retrospectively called the game "one part Photoshop, one part Mario Paint".
-He said its obscurity makes it "a piece of Nintendo lore" and "something of a holy grail among collectors".
+Vice retrospectively called the game "one part Photoshop, one part Mario Paint".
+Its rarity reportedly makes it "a piece of Nintendo lore" and "something of a holy grail among collectors".
+Mario no Photopi is so obscure even compared to 64DD releases (including Mario Artist: Paint Studios loosely estimated 7,500 sales), that SVG said "sales figures are impossible to find".

+In 2017, a hobbyist released the "Cardless Hack", an unofficial patch that removes the requirement for a SmartMedia card to be present, allowing the game to be played through emulators.